soniccat/LaunchBarQuizlet/README.md

 ![](https://github.com/soniccat/LaunchBarQuizlet/blob/master/img/edit2.png)

-Also the string is used a search query:
+Also the string is used as a search query:

 ![](https://github.com/soniccat/LaunchBarQuizlet/blob/master/img/search.png)